sergeykuzmich/sanitize-cyrillic/readme.txt

 == Changelog ==

-= 1.1.0 =
+= 1.1.1 =
-* Update uploaded files sanitize name method
+* Verify compatibility with WordPress 4.9.8